littlebusters/Regexp-Rename/README.md

 # Regexp Rename - Sketch Plugin

-This plugin can rename layer by Regexp in Sketch 3.
+This plugin can rename layer by Regexp in Sketch.

 ## Usage